 Brace.
 Utilizing a brace centered across the back of the forearm can also help in relieving the symptoms of tennis elbow.
 This will reduce symptoms by resting the muscles and tendons.

 Steroid injections.
-If manual therapy fails, steroids which include cortisone, are effective anti-inflammatory medicines which can be used to inject your damaged muscle to alleviate your symptoms.
+If manual therapy fails, steroids which include cortisone, are effective anti-inflammatory medicines that can be used to inject your damaged muscle to alleviate your symptoms.